In Canada, hockey’s return is a partial sign of normalcy during precarious times

 Still, amid such widespread global uncertainty, the return of a cultural mainstay offers some comfort.

-“I think with everything that’s gone on in the last few months, weeks, I think everybody is looking for some positivity or some normalcy,” Washington Capitals defenseman Brenden Dillon, a Surrey, British Columbia native, said.
-“Sports is such a big part of everybody’s life … this is what we know.
+“I think with everything that’s gone on in the last few months, weeks, I think everybody is looking for some positivity or some normalcy,” said Washington Capitals defenseman Brenden Dillon, a Surrey, B.C., native.
+“Sports is such a big part of everybody’s life. . . .
+This is what we know.
 This is what a lot of us have done since we were super young.”

 A poll this week from the Angus Reid Institute also found that more than 70 percent of Canadian hockey fans say they’re “very excited” or “pretty excited” for summer hockey with the remainder of fans expressing less enthusiasm for the game’s return.